 Preheat the oven to 350 degrees F. Grease a 9x13-inch baking dish with nonstick cooking spray.
 Set aside.

-In a large mixing bowl, add the vanilla cake mix, eggs, water, and olive oil.
+In a large mixing bowl, add the 15.25 ounce yellow cake mix, 3 large eggs, 1 cup water, and ½ cup vegetable oil.
 Mix using a hand mixer on medium speed until combined.

-Add in the cinnamon, nutmeg, ginger, cardamom, and cloves.
+Add in the 2 teaspoons ground cinnamon, 1 teaspoon ground nutmeg, ½ teaspoon ground ginger, ½ teaspoon ground cardamom, and ¼ teaspoon ground cloves.
 Mix so the spices are evenly distributed in the batter.

 Pour the batter into the prepared baking dish and spread out evenly.